sciwork/swportal/content/pages/project.rst

 - **Repository Link:** `GitHub <https://github.com/python/python-docs-zh-tw>`__
 - **Leader:** `Matt Wang <https://github.com/mattwang44>`__ & `Josix Wang <https://github.com/josix>`__

-Python has become a programming language that everyone knows.
-There are many learning communities.
-Our mission is to make Python's knowledge accessible to the Traditional Chinese community.
-We're proud to announce that we've already translated 31.01% of Python 3.12 official documentation.

-Our team regularly organizes translation meetups to maintain a steady progress of translation.
-In our recent meetup, we completed the translation of the string module page.
-There are many documents being translated at the same time.
-Wellcome to join us.
+We are a passionate and dedicated volunteer group committed to bridging the language gap in the Python community.
+Our primary mission is to make Python's official documentation accessible to the Traditional Chinese audience by providing accurate and comprehensive translations.
+Whether you are a seasoned Python developer or a language expert, we welcome individuals who are enthusiastic about Python and passionate about making knowledge accessible to all.
+Come join us in our monthly meetups where we share insights, discuss translation challenges, and build a collaborative community together!

 sciwork portal
 ----------------